Logesh-Sakthivel/Logesh-Sakthivel.github.io/_pages/cv.md

     Automation includes configuring the Fluidmesh devices to form the mesh, passing the traffic and verifying the test scenarios in Python.

-    Worked on Dashboard API automation and device CLI automation,
+    Worked on Dashboard API automation and device CLI automation.

 * #### Project Intern <span style="color:#b5b5b5;font-size: 12px">Feb 2021 - May 2021</span>
   * ###### _Astral Cloud QA_

-    I am with the team 6 members responsible for testing the basic GUI functionality.
+    I am with the team of 6 members responsible for testing the basic GUI functionality.

     Manually tested the network device registration functionality in the Astral Mobile APP and Web APP.